garrythewarlord/rttrending/README.md

 Added best_recent movies parser

 - 2024-10-06 \
-Created a single view to handle all url \
+Created a single view to handle all url paths \
-Updated script.py and made it more readable by combining everything into one main function \
+Updated script.py and made it more readable by combining everything into single function \
-Updated executor functions to appear more concise.
+Updated executor and made them less cluttered. \
+Created controls for manually refreshing databases via admin account. *Need authentication